stfc/PSyclone/doc/developer_guide/psy_data.rst

     end subroutine profile_PSyDataStart

 .. note::
-    The ``PSyDataBase`` class will use the prefix that you have specified in jinja for naming the static functions.
-So alternatively you could also specify a different prefix when processing the base jinja file, and use this name.
+    The ``PSyDataBase`` template will use the prefix that you have specified as parameter when using the ``process.py`` script  for naming the static functions.
+So as an alternative to renaming the symbol when importing them you could also specify a different prefix when processing the base Jinja file, and use this name.

 .. _psydata_read_only_base_class: